Fashion Advertising Ilona D. Veresk

 So… My answer is no, of course.
 Every small detail in my life guides myself to the recent results.
-My own mistakes is only one thing are doing me myself.
-If I had skip something I would lost my experience.
-However, if I had a chance to be born in other universe, in computer game or movie, for example, it would be much more interesting.
+My own mistakes are only one thing are doing me myself.
+If I had to skip something I would lose my experience.
+However, if I had a chance to be born in another universe, in computer game or movie, for example, it would be much more interesting.
 I would prefer to become a hero of Morrowind *laughing*

 You’ve clearly worked with a wide range of models, what tips can you recommend to people looking to expand their portfolio?

 Scrutinous casting.
-Your team are very important. – always remember about it.
+Your team is very important. – always remember about it.

 Describe a typical shoot.

-That’s really long story, sometimes it takes months, sometimes only couple of days.
-Maybe i’ll shoot a video about it later and add it to my YouTube channel.
+That’s a really long story, sometimes it takes months, sometimes the only a couple of days.
+Maybe I’ll shoot a video about it later and add it to my YouTube channel.
 Just a little bit of patience. 🙂

 How much time do you spend taking photos, versus retouching photos?

-Depends of shoot of course.
+Depends on the shoot of course.
 Some images are initially taking for hardcore retouching, but mostly I prefer real decorations, then Photoshop.
 Even if the picture is clean enough, I use heavy color corrections every time, to get images what I see in my head.